Linux Logs Explained

 - /var/log/xferlog: keeps FTP file transfer sessions.
 Includes info like file names and user-initiated FTP transfers.

-As a Linux-friendly hosting panel, Plesk Onyx uses log files for a wide range of software packages that run under Linux in addition to its own logs.
-This list shows the location of log files that relate to Plesk.
+As a Linux-friendly hosting panel, Plesk uses log files for a wide range of software packages that run under Linux in addition to its own logs.
+The following list shows the location of Plesk logs.
 And we hope it helps you fix issues.

 - Error log: /var/log/sw-cp-server/error_log and /var/log/sw-cp-server/sw-engine.log